srinivasmathur/Iken-solutions-internship/README.md

 4) Analysis of user-movie data

-5)Implementation of Models: Parameters and Results
+5) Implementation of Models: Parameters and Results

 6) Conclusion